Facebook is pushing record labels to let you soundtrack your videos

 How can Facebook and Instagram make their amateur videos more interesting than those you see on Twitter or Snapchat?
 A killer soundtrack.
 That’s why Facebook is now pressing record labels even harder for a licensing deal.

-Succesful negotiations could allow users to either edit popular music into their creations, or record clips with popular music in the background without their videos getting taken down for copyright infringement.
+Successful negotiations could allow users to either edit popular music into their creations or record clips with popular music in the background without their videos getting taken down for copyright infringement.
 Facebook could even build a way for people to easily select songs to add as the soundtrack to their videos, as we’ve previously suggested.

 Facebook has been in talks with record labels since at least 2015, when the NYT said it was looking to get music videos in to people’s feed.
-Some wrongly speculated that would Facebook would soon launch its own full-fledged music streaming service to compete with Spotify.
+Some wrongly speculated that Facebook would soon launch its own full-fledged music streaming service to compete with Spotify.

 Billboard reported late last year that Facebook was building an anti-piracy tool for music, which would complement its Rights Manager tool that thwarts video freebooting.
 Now Bloomberg says Facebook has redoubled its efforts with a focus on securing copyrighted music for user-generated videos.